Greenhouse gas emissions

 - replacing end-of-life vehicles with more fuel-efficient and low-carbon models (including electric vehicles).

-Our most recent GHG audit, for the 2019/20 year, verified a 78 percent reduction in our emissions compared to the 2009/10 baseline.
+Our most recent GHG audit, for the 2021/22 year, verified a 64 percent reduction in our emissions compared to the 2009/10 baseline.
+This includes backdated estimated wastewater treatment process, which was first measured in 2018/19.

 You can find out more about our emissions at Greenhouse gas (GHG) emissions reports.